pkeilbach/htwg-practical-nlp/docs/lectures/preface.md

 Depending on the perspective, the goals and metrics, the data and methodology, as well as the challenges that are faced, can be very different:

 - As a **software engineer** in the industry, aspects like scalability, cost or robustness of your NLP system are more important than if you are a researcher in academia.
 But still, if you work on an NLP problem, it is important to understand basic NLP concepts.
+On the data side, you are likely to deal with noisy real-world data.
-- As a **researcher**, your primary goal is to find answers to your research questions rather than dealing with devops topics or the latest frameworks and tools.
+- As a **researcher**, your primary goal is to find answers to your research questions and optimize towards perfomance metrics (e.g. [F1 score] or [perplexity]) rather than dealing with devops topics or the latest frameworks and tools.
 At the same time, many research projects are driven by practical needs and are often inspired by real-world problems.
+On the data side, you usually have well-defined datasets available.

 The following figure illustrates those differences: